 This allows Dr. Andrew Sarpotdar and Dr. Jenny Sun to determine if orthodontic treatment will be required and the best time for the patient to be treated.
-Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer you to our office earlier than age 7.
+Many of the dentists around Glendale and Surprise have been trained to identify orthodontic problems early and may refer you to our office earlier than age seven.

 Early diagnosis and treatment can guide erupting teeth into a more favorable position, preserve space for permanent teeth, and reduce the likelihood of fracturing protruded front teeth.

-Early treatment can also regulate the width of the upper and lower dental arches, gain space for permanent teeth, avoid the need for permanent tooth extractions, reduce the likelihood of impacted permanent teeth, correct thumb sucking, and eliminate abnormal swallowing or speech problems.
+Early treatment can also regulate the width of the upper and lower dental arches, gain space for permanent teeth, avoid the need for permanent tooth extractions, reduce the likelihood of impacted permanent teeth, correct thumb-sucking, and eliminate abnormal swallowing or speech problems.

 Early treatment does not necessarily benefit all children.
 Certain types of orthodontic problems can be more easily and efficiently corrected in the teen years when all the permanent teeth have erupted.

-What is the Orthodontic Supervisory Program?
+What Is the Orthodontic Supervisory Program?

 Early treatment can begin the correction of significant problems, prevent more severe problems from developing, and simplify future treatment.
 Because all of the permanent teeth have not yet erupted when early treatment is performed, their final alignment may not have been corrected.

-Because we want to insure the highest level of dental health, we recommend you see your family dentist for regular check-ups and cleanings every 6 months during treatment.
+Because we want to ensure the highest level of dental health, we recommend you see your family dentist for regular check-ups and cleanings every six months during treatment at Icon Orthodontics.